roman-milk/roman-milk.github.io/the-next-one.md

+===

- ****** The Next One Ch.
-06 ****** byJust_Plain_Bob© I put the house on the market for 310 thousand and it sat for two months before I got what I considered a serious offer.
+I put the house on the market for 310 thousand and it sat for two months before I got what I considered a serious offer.
 I had several offers of 280 and 285, but I didn't pay any attention to them.
 I got one for 295, but the bidder wanted a new roof on the house as part of the deal so I passed.
 I finally got an offer for 300 and I took it.
 Closing was to be in thirty days so I started looking for another place to live.
 I started looking at apartments and Vangie asked me why.

  "I don't want another house.
 A single guy living in a house doesn't make any sense to me."